groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-signature-techniques/sign-with-text/_index.md

 };
 ```

-You can adjust these parameters to match your branding requirements or document style.
-Want a blue signature in Arial font?
-Just change the color and font family.
-Need the signature in a different location?
-Adjust the position coordinates.
+**Customization Deep Dive**: The positioning system uses absolute coordinates from the top-left corner of the document.
+For responsive positioning, consider calculating percentages based on document dimensions.

-## Step 4: How Do You Apply the Signature to Your Document?
+### Step 4: Signature Application and Result Handling

-Finally, let's apply the signature and save the document:
+Finally, apply the signature and handle the results professionally:

 ```csharp
 using (Signature signature = new Signature(filePath))